iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 | Softmax | 1.0% SM throughput and ~0.02 eligible warps/scheduler             |
 | `PV`    | 90% SM/L1 utilization with ~58% Long Scoreboard stalls           |

+For QKᵀ, low DRAM throughput does not indicate efficient memory use:
+inefficient transactions saturate the L1/TEX path before DRAM bandwidth is fully utilized.

+Softmax instead suffers from low scheduler eligibility and long per-thread sequential work,
+while PV achieves high utilization but still incurs significant memory-dependency stalls.

-The baseline is **not simply DRAM-bandwidth bound**.
+The baseline is therefore not simply DRAM-bandwidth bound; each kernel is limited by a different part of the execution and memory path.

-Its performance is limited by inefficient memory access, low parallelism, long dependency chains, and poor data reuse.

 Detailed profiler metrics and stall analysis are documented separately: